SoftxReset/fCC-Javascript-Music-Player/README.md

 - To sort the songs in alphabetical order by title, you will need to pass in a compare callback function into your sort() method.
 - The sort() method accepts a compare callback function that defines the sort order.
 - Strings are compared lexicographically which means they are compared character by character.
+- Another use case for the callback function is to randomize an array.
+- One way to randomize an array of items would be to subtract 0.5 from Math.random() which produces random values that are either positive or negative.
+- This makes the comparison result a mix of positive and negative values, leading to a random ordering of elements.

+- The find() method retrieves the first element within an array that fulfills the conditions specified in the provided callback function.
+If no element satisfies the condition, the method returns undefined

+const numbers = [10, 20, 30, 40, 50];

+// Find the first number greater than 25 const foundNumber = numbers.find((number) => number > 25);
+console.log(foundNumber); // Output: 30

+- Before playing the song, you need to make sure it starts from the beginning.
+This can be achieved by the use of the currentTime property of the audio object.

+- (property and method for class and element, confusion) Next, use the classList property and the add() method to add the "playing" class to the playButton element.
+This will look for the class "playing" in the CSS file and add it to the playButton element.
+- To finally play the song, use the play() method on the audio variable. play() is a method from the web audio API for playing an mp3 file.

+- The indexOf() array method returns the first index at which a given element can be found in the array, or -1 if the element is not present.

+- The forEach method is used to loop through an array and perform a function on each element of the array.
+For example, suppose you have an array of numbers and you want to log each number to the console.

+- textContent sets the text of a node and allows you to set or retrieve the text content of an HTML element.

+<div id="example">This is some text content</div>

+const element = document.getElementById('example');
+console.log(element.textContent); // Output: This is some text content

+- createElement() is a DOM method you can use to dynamically create an element using JavaScript.
+To use createElement(), you call it, then pass in the tag name as a string:
+// syntax
+document.createElement(tagName)

+// example
+document.createElement('div')

+const divElement = document.createElement('div')

+- After created the button, you need to assign it a text.
+- To do this, you need to use the createTextNode() method of DOM.
+- The createTextNode() method is used to create a text node. document.createTextNode("your text")
+- Assigning it to a variable
+const myText = document.createTextNode("your text")